Hubert Ashton

 Sir Hubert Ashton KBE MC (13 February 1898 – 17 June 1979) was an English first-class cricketer, footballer and politician.

 Biography

 Early life

 Ashton was born in Calcutta, India on 13 February 1898.
 Ashton's mother, Victoria Alexandrina Inglis, was the daughter of Sir John Eardley Wilmot Inglis, who commanded the British forces at the Siege of Lucknow, and Julia Selina Thesiger.

-Ashton was educated at Winchester College; on leaving Winchester in 1916 he joined the Royal Field Artillery and served for the rest of World War I. He was awarded the Military Cross "for conspicuous gallantry and skill in leading a section of guns into a forward position near Trones Wood on 27th August, 1918, where, under heavy shell and machine-gun fire, he succeeded in destroying an enemy strong point, thereby greatly facilitating the infantry advance."
-After the war he went up to Trinity College, Cambridge.
+Ashton was educated at Winchester College; on leaving Winchester in 1917 he joined the Royal Field Artillery as an officer and served for the rest of World War I. He was awarded the Military Cross, the citation for which appeared in The London Gazette in January 1919, and reads as follows:

+After the war, which ended due to the armistice with Germany on 11 November 1918, he went up to Trinity College, Cambridge.

 Cricket career

 As a cricketer, Ashton was a sound right-hand batsman in the outstanding Cambridge University sides in the years just after the First World War, in which he had been commissioned in the Royal Field Artillery and won the Military Cross, and he played for Essex in the vacations.
 In both 1921 and 1922 he scored more than 1,000 runs and at the end of the 1922 season, after just three years in first-class cricket, Ashton was averaging more than 46 runs per innings.
 His most famous exploit, though, was as a member of the amateur side assembled by Archie MacLaren to take on the hitherto-invincible 1921 Australian cricket team at Eastbourne.
 Bowled out for just 43 runs in the first innings, the so-called "England XI" were, at 60 for four wickets in their second innings, still 71 behind when Ashton was joined by Aubrey Faulkner.
 Ashton hit 75 in 72 minutes, Faulkner made 153 and McLaren's side won the match by 28 runs.
 Ashton was named as a Wisden Cricketer of the Year in 1922 largely on account of this innings.
 Ashton was involved in an extraordinary incident during the match against Lancashire.
 He was bowled, but both bails went up in the air and then returned to their grooves on top of the stumps, meaning that he was not out.

 Ashton's three brothers, Gilbert, Percy and Claude, also played first-class cricket; Gilbert, Hubert and Claude captained Cambridge University in the three consecutive seasons from 1921 to 1923.

 At the end of the 1922 cricket season Ashton joined the Burmah Oil Company, and his appearances thereafter were sporadic.
 He played for India and for Burma against the Marylebone Cricket Club (MCC) side led by Arthur Gilligan that toured India in 1926–27; he reappeared for several Essex matches in 1927; and there were a handful of first-class games across the 1930s, the last in 1939.